/>

 Education

-Highlights: B.A.
+Highlights: M.A. with First Class Honours (History of the Family), University of Limerick (graduating January 2025); B.A.
 (Anthropology), Oberlin College; Certificate in Genealogical Research, Boston University Center for Professional Education (2010); ProGen Study Group (2010-12); "Writing Family History Narratives and Other Genealogical Works" (2011) and "Civilly Uncommon: Advanced Legal Analysis for Genealogists" (2014), Boston University advanced genealogical courses; "Pre- and Post-Slavery Research" at the Midwest African-American Genealogical Institute (2016); "Practical Genetic Genealogy" at the Genealogical Research Institute of Pittsburgh (2016); “African-Native American Research” at the Midwest African-American Genealogical Institute (2020); "Researching New York: Resources and Strategies" at the Institute of Genealogy and Historical Research (2020); "From Sea to Shining Sea: Researching our Ancestors' Migrations in America" at the Salt Lake Institute of Genealogy (2021, Week 1); "The Pennsylvania German and Research in the Keystone State" at the Salt Lake Institute of Genealogy (2021, Week 2); "Writing and Documenting for Peer Review" at SLIG Academy for Professionals (2021); "Beyond the Golden Door: Immigrants to the U.S.A. after 1890" at the Genealogical Research Institute of Pittsburgh (2021, Week 1); "Advanced DNA Evidence" at the Genealogical Research Institute of Pittsburgh (2021, Week 2); "Researching Ontario and Quebec Ancestors" at the Canadian Genealogical Virtual Research Intensive [Institute] (2021); "Advanced Methodology and Evidence Analysis" at the Institute of Genealogy and Historical Research (2021); "Operation Jumpstart: Beyond the Basics of Military Research" at the Salt Lake Institute of Genealogy (2022); "Catholic Records" at the Applied Genealogy Institute (2022); "Mastering the Art of Genealogical Documentation" at the Genealogical Research Institute of Pittsburgh (2022, Week 1); "Gateway to the Garden State: New Jersey Research" at the Genealogical Research Institute of Pittsburgh (2022, Week 2); "Researching African American Ancestors: Courthouse Records" at the Institute of Genealogy and Historical Research (2022); "Essential Speaker Skills" at the Family History Academy (2022); and "Virginia from the Colonial Period to the Civil War" at the Salt Lake Institute of Genealogy (2023); as well as taking additional courses and attending numerous conferences, seminars, lectures, etc.

 Boston area; Massachusetts; New England; England; Scotland